 During this time, candidates who are eligible for the recertification will receive automatic reminders to apply for recertification.
 These reminders are sent on their My ESC email address.

-All candidates will be reminded as the deadline approaches, but it is the candidate's responsibility to ensure that the recertification is submitted in a timely manner.
+All candidates will be reminded as the deadline approaches, but it is the candidate's responsibility to ensure that the recertification is submitted promptly.
 No late submissions will be accepted and, if the deadline is not respected, the candidate will have to repeat the certification process (exam + logbook) in order to recertify.

 If all requirements of recertification are met, a certificate will be issued which will be valid for a further 5-year period.